 It is definitely quality over quantity!

-Now I'll be honest, this was not an easy task to do, as I LOVE all my make up brushes in their own unique and individual way (just in case they hear me) but, if I had to choose 5 to take on a desert island, it would be these beauties.
+Now I’ll be honest, this was not an easy task to do, as I LOVE all my make up brushes at they all have a job to do.
+If I had to choose which 5 to take on a desert island, it would be these beauties.

 The latest edition to the kit bag is the Zoeva Face Shape Brush (110) which I use to apply liquid foundations and concealers to really blend and push the product into the skin.
-Other uses are to apply liquid highlighters (my fave is Charlotte Tilbury's Wonder Glow, but that's for another time) and cream blushers (Daniel Sandler Watercolour Blush, which I LOVE), all perfect for this brush.
-Especially, when I am working with UK and International Brides who want their product to last all day long!
+Other uses are to apply liquid highlighters (my current fave is Charlotte Tilbury’s Wonder Glow) and cream blushers (Daniel Sandler Watercolour Blush, which I LOVE), all perfect for this brush.
+Especially, when I am working with UK and Destination Brides who want their product to last all day (and night) long!

 Next up is another from Zoeva concealer/buffer brush (142), I’ve had this for a LONG time and it just soldiers on time and time again!
 Excellent for working around the nose and mouth to blend the product, as well as under the delicate eye area.